How the University monitors the progress of Research Degree Programme students

 For external students, and those who are studying away from the University, in accordance with Study Regulations for Research Degree Programmes, regulation 3.5, students are normally required to visit the University to take part in APR (including differentiation).
 However, in exceptional cases where this is not possible, it would be acceptable to host the meeting between the progress review panel and student via Skype or alternative videoconferencing or teleconferencing approaches.

-For students who are on an approved leave of absence when the School is completing APR, a light touch approach could be implemented when the student has returned to studies and has had sufficient time to prepare the written submission, with advice from the supervisory team.
+For students who are on an approved leave of absence, a light touch approach could be implemented when the student has returned to studies, where this is out of sync with the usual APR cycle.
+The student should be afforded sufficient time to prepare the written submission, with advice from the supervisory team.
 It would be good practice for the student to submit a brief research progress report to date, and a research plan for the next period, which is discussed during a brief meeting with the progress review panel.

 Students Nearing Submission

-For students who are completing corrections within a deadline which occurs in the next academic year, a very light touch approach would be appropriate.
-Students who have been asked to revise and resubmit their thesis for re-examination may benefit from submitting draft revised work to the progress review panel, and experiencing a mock viva regarding the corrections.
+For students who are completing corrections within a deadline, which occurs in the next academic year, a very light touch approach would be appropriate.
+Students who have been asked to revise and resubmit their research degree submission for re-examination may benefit from submitting draft revised work to the progress review panel, and experiencing a mock oral examination (‘mock viva’) regarding the corrections.
 For students who are completing corrections, the student submission may simply be a brief report on progress with the corrections, and the expected date of completion and submission of the corrections, and the APR panel meeting could be a very brief meeting to ensure that the student is on track and that there are no issues that would delay the completion.

 Feedback after the APR Meeting